huggingface/diffusers/docs/source/en/using-diffusers/omnigen.md

 ## Image edit

-OmniGen supports for multimodal inputs.
+OmniGen supports multimodal inputs.
 When the input includes an image, you need to add a placeholder `<img><|image_1|></img>` in the text prompt to represent the image.
-It is recommended to enable 'use_input_image_size_as_output' to keep the edited image the same size as the original image.
+It is recommended to enable `use_input_image_size_as_output` to keep the edited image the same size as the original image.

 ```py
 import torch